 Raise your hand if you’re a lover of lasagna.
 Yeah.
 Me too.
+Any recipe that brings together pasta and cheese and rich sauce is pretty much guaranteed to be a hit in our house.
 I don’t typically make lasagna very often, though.
 I don’t know why I drag my feet on it; it just seems like a complicated dish when really it isn’t so bad.
-I will say that in spite of my lasagna reservations, I have made lasagna rolls several times this season.
+I will say that in spite of my lasagna reservations, I have made lasagna rollups several times this season.
 Truthfully, I don’t think they’re any less complicated than a traditional lasagna.
 They are, however, easier to serve and fun to eat.

 This particular version incorporates several flavor profiles: nutty butternut squash, fresh kale and savory sausage.
 I opt for whole wheat lasagna noodles to maximize nutritional content but I also find that I prefer the hearty taste of whole wheat pastas.